 top of page

-September has arrived, bringing with it a new crisp chill in the evening air, apple cider doughnuts, football, and pumpkin spice lattes.
-We're ready for a change from the hot summer months!
+September has arrived, bringing with it a progressive crispness in the evening air, the enjoyment of all things apple, cinnamon and pumpkin; plus, the kick-off of a much anticipated football season!
 With the unofficial end-of-summer celebration known as Labor Day Weekend, the first day of fall doesn’t actually come until later.
 So when is the first day of fall?
 The date changes based on the fall equinox.

 The short answer: the autumnal equinox signifies the first day of fall!
 In more detail...